Amazon Echo: Echo Dot

-1st Gen
+First generation

 In March 2016, Amazon unveiled the original Amazon Echo Dot, which is a hockey puck-sized version of the Echo designed to be connected to external speakers due to the smaller size of the onboard speakers, or to be used in rooms such as the bedroom as an alternative to the full-sized Echo.
 Despite its smaller form factor, the Amazon Echo Dot retains all the core functionalities of the original Amazon Echo, ensuring a seamless voice-controlled experience for users.

 Additionally, users have the option to enhance the portability of the Echo Dot with third-party external batteries, providing extended usage on the go.

-2nd Gen
+Second generation

 The second generation of the Amazon Echo Dot became available on October 20, 2016.
 It is priced lower, has improved voice recognition, and is available in black, grey and white.
 The Echo Spatial Perception (ESP) technology allows several Echo and Dot units to work together so that only one device answers the request, improving responsiveness and reducing conflicts between devices. the Echo Dot maintained a 78% score on GearCaliber, based on 23 reviews.
 Users can also update their Echo Dot to the latest firmware to ensure ESP and other features function optimally.

-On August 18, 2017, an Amazon promotion allowed Amazon Prime customers to receive a 100% price reduction on the Echo Dot (from $49.99 to $0.00).
-Amazon never commented on the promotion or gave any indication of how many Dots were given away.
+On August 18, 2017, an Amazon promotion allowed Amazon Prime customers to receive a 100% price reduction on the Echo Dot.